-- facilitate positive outcomes for every child - prepare every pupil to make a positive contribution to society in later life - promote the school's aims and ethos - promote positive values and integrity in all aspects of behaviour - foster a culture of mutual respect and understanding - nurture and embed the pupils' understanding of, and commitment to: - equality and diversity - eradicating discrimination of any kind - respecting the rights and beliefs of the individual - seeking to understand conflicting beliefs and values - making a contribution to ensuring that society is free from abuse, harassment or bullying of any kind - developing a healthy lifestyle in both the digital and real-life domains - fundamental British Values - further strengthen our child protection and safeguarding arrangements - promote the spiritual, moral, cultural, intellectual and physical development of pupils
+- facilitate positive outcomes for every child - prepare every pupil to make a positive contribution to society in later life - promote the school's aims and ethos - promote positive values and integrity in all aspects of behaviour - foster a culture of mutual respect and understanding - nurture and embed the pupils' understanding of, and commitment to: - equality and diversity - o eradicating discrimination of any kind - $\circ\quad$ respecting the rights and beliefs of the individual - o seeking to understand conflicting beliefs and values - making a contribution to ensuring that society is free from abuse, harassment or bullying of any kind - developing a healthy lifestyle in both the digital and real-life domains - Fundamental British Values - further strengthen our child protection and safeguarding arrangements - promote the spiritual, moral, cultural, intellectual and physical development of pupils - prepare pupils at the school for the opportunities, challenges, responsibilities and experiences of later life - consolidate positive relationships within the school and between the school and wider community so pupils are aware of the benefits of community cohesion and the school's engagement with the outside community - educate on matters relating to personal development and wellbeing and encourage pupils to think critically towards and discuss issues relating to them and come to informed decisions after evaluating various risks involved

-- prepare pupils at the school for the opportunities, challenges, responsibilities and experiences of later life - consolidate positive relationships within the school and between the school and wider community so pupils are aware of the benefits of community cohesion and the school's engagement with the outside community - educate on matters relating to personal development and wellbeing and encourage pupils to think critically towards and discuss issues relating to them and come to informed decisions after evaluating various risks involved - encourage pupils to be independent and responsible members of the school community and to respect the characteristics of others as stipulated in the Equality Act 2010 - develop the self-confidence and self-esteem in pupils so they make informed choices regarding personal and social issues - build on content covered within the wider curriculum and pupils' experiences inside and outside school so they develop their confidence, character and resilience. - ensure that pupils have the best possible education in health, sex and relationships - reflect changes in societal norms and government guidance
+- encourage pupils to be independent and responsible members of the school community and to respect the characteristics of others as stipulated in the Equality Act 2010 - develop the self-confidence and self-esteem in pupils so they make informed choices regarding personal and social issues - build on content covered within the wider curriculum and pupils' experiences inside and outside school so they develop their confidence, character and resilience. - ensure that pupils have the best possible education in health, sex and relationships which is fully compliant with current guidance (see Relationships & Sex Education Policy). - reflect changes in societal norms and government guidance